-In the analysis of group size, a mixed-effect model with a truncated Poisson distribution was used.
+In the analysis of group size, a mixed-effects model with a truncated Poisson distribution was used.
 The analysis of group size was performed on the following group types: mother-immature pairs, mixed groups with immatures, mixed groups without immatures, and adult groups (lone immatures were removed from analysis).
 The goal of the analysis was to assess whether groups disperse (resulting in a decreased group size) or merge with other groups (resulting in an increased group size) in response to vessel traffic.
-For all group types, there was a minimum group size which could not be any smaller - a group size of one for adult groups and mixed groups without immatures, and group size of two for mother-immature pairs and mixed groups with immatures.
+For all group types, there was a minimum group size that could not be any smaller - a group size of one for adult groups and mixed groups without immatures, and group size of two for mother-immature pairs and mixed groups with immatures.
 These minimum-sized groups could only increase in group size, whereas groups sized larger than the minimum could either increase or decrease in size.
 Hence, the modeling needed to account for the difference in initial group size.
 Due to the differences in minimum group size between groups with and without immatures, a separate model was constructed for each group type.
-Fixed effects in each model included vessel presence within 5 km from the group, distance from vessel, and whether the group size was at minimum value in the previous time stamp in the survey.
-The random effect was an intercept of focal follow ID, which accounted for the variability between groups and the correlation of observations within groups.
+Fixed effects in each model were as follows: